brucellino/upgraded-adventure/_posts/2022-08-01-consul-digitalocean.md

 1. **Complete**: The architecture should be _fully_ described by the modules
 1. **Zero-touch deploy**: This should not require human intervention.
 This goal is similar to the concise goal, but emphasises automation.
 1. **Zero-trust**: Sensitive data should be retrieved by authorized actors, rather than allowing access to it implicitly.
+1. **Minimal knowledge**: No knowledge about the deploy environment should be assumed, in order to make it re-usable in different situations.
 1. **Immutable and idempotent**: The state should be declared as code, and only change when changes to the code are made.

 From an operator's point of view, we should have the experience of setting a few variables, and running `terraform deploy`.